yellowflowersorganics-star/smartcrop-os/docs/USER_GUIDE.md

 ## 📱 Mobile App

-SmartCrop OS works great on mobile browsers and has a dedicated app (coming soon).
+SmartCrop works great on mobile browsers and has a dedicated app (coming soon).

 ### Mobile Web App